ZammeMyMan-04/Hackaping-project-2025-04-04/README.md

 SETUP:

-Add an alias to your ~/.bashrc (or ~/.zshrc if you're using zsh): alias githelp="source ~/path/to/project/venv/bin/activate && python3 ~/path/to/project/main.py"
+Add an alias to your ~/.bashrc: alias githelp='bash ~/path/to/project/githelp.sh'

+Add Opper API-key to your ~/.bashrc: export OPPER_API_KEY='your api-key'

 Reload the terminal or run:
 source ~/.bashrc